 During World War Two, enlistment of black American troops was higher than ever.
-More than one million served in the armed forces, predominantly in the US Army.
+More than one million served in the armed forces.
+Most found themselves in the US Army.

 Irish first to treat USS Mason as Americans.

-In the entire US Army, there were only five black officers.
-Roles were often reserved to non-combat units and there are even stories of black troops having to give up seats to Nazi prisoners of war.
+In the entire United States Army, there were only five black officers.
+Roles were often reserved to non-combat units and there are even anecdotes of black troops having to give up seats to Nazi prisoners of war.